padreati/rapaio-jupyter-kernel/DEPENDENCY-MANAGEMENT.md

 From that moment, the classes defined in dependencies are available to the JVM through class loaders, and import instructions can be executed successfully.

-## Conflict dependencies

-Ivy allows multiple ways to solve dependency conflicts through policies implemented into dependency conflict managers.
-Those are the conflict managers available:

-Here is a list of built-in conflict managers (which do not require anything in the settings file):

-- *all*: this conflict manager resolve conflicts by selecting all revisions.
-Also called the NoConflictManager, it doesn’t evict any modules.
-- *latest-time*: this conflict manager selects only the latest revision, latest being defined as the latest in time.
-  Note that latest in time is costly to compute, so prefer latest-revision if you can.
-- *latest-revision*: this conflict manager selects only the latest revision, latest being defined by a string comparison of revisions.
-- *latest-compatible*: this conflict manager selects the latest version in the conflicts which can result in a compatible set of dependencies.
-This means that in the end, this conflict manager does not allow any conflicts (similar to the strict conflict manager), except that it follows a best effort strategy to try to find a set of compatible modules (according to the version constraints)
-- *strict*: this conflict manager throws an exception (i.e. causes a build failure) whenever a conflict is found. (default value)

-To select a conflict manager one can use magic commands.
-The following is an example:

-    %dependency /conflict-manager latest-revision

-The default conflict manager is *strict* (which is different than the usual one in Ivy, which is *all*).
-The main reason why the default conflict manager is *strict* is for awareness.
-If a conflict appears it will be signaled immediately.
-If a conflict arise, than changing the conflict manager can solve the problem, but at least the user knows there is an issue.

-## Dependency overrides

-Sometimes, when we have to deal with dependency conflicts, the simple selection of a dependency conflict manager is not enough.
-For example, we might want to select a specific version of a given dependency, no matter if that dependency is a transitive dependency with another revision.
-For that purpose we can use *dependency overrides**.
-In Ivy we can specify dependency overrides at module level or at dependency level.
-We have choose to specify at module level since it is a simple way and avoids the need to specify the same override for multiple dependencies.
-A dependency override is a directive given to dependency resolvers to replace all occurrences of a given dependency identified by organization and name, with a dependency having a specific version.

-To illustrate this situation we will use the following scenario.

-Suppose that we are in the following situation:

-    %dependency /add com.github.fakemongo:fongo:2.1.1
-    %dependency /add org.apache.avro:avro:1.11.3
-    %dependency /resolve

-Since the default conflict manager is *strict* the following happens:

-    StrictConflictException: com.fasterxml.jackson.core#jackson-core;2.14.2 (needed by [org.apache.avro#avro;1.11.3])
-    conflicts with com.fasterxml.jackson.core#jackson-core;2.2.2 (needed by [de.grundid.opendatalab#geojson-jackson;1.2,
-    com.fasterxml.jackson.core#jackson-databind;2.2.2])

-    at org.apache.ivy.plugins.conflict.StrictConflictManager.resolveConflicts(StrictConflictManager.java:42)
-    at org.apache.ivy.core.resolve.ResolveEngine.resolveConflicts(ResolveEngine.java:1055)
-    at org.apache.ivy.core.resolve.ResolveEngine.resolveConflict(ResolveEngine.java:933)
-    at org.apache.ivy.core.resolve.ResolveEngine.resolveConflict(ResolveEngine.java:982)
-    at org.apache.ivy.core.resolve.ResolveEngine.resolveConflict(ResolveEngine.java:852)
-    at org.apache.ivy.core.resolve.ResolveEngine.fetchDependencies(ResolveEngine.java:719)
-    at org.apache.ivy.core.resolve.ResolveEngine.doFetchDependencies(ResolveEngine.java:801)
-    at org.apache.ivy.core.resolve.ResolveEngine.fetchDependencies(ResolveEngine.java:729)
-    at org.apache.ivy.core.resolve.ResolveEngine.doFetchDependencies(ResolveEngine.java:792)
-    at org.apache.ivy.core.resolve.ResolveEngine.fetchDependencies(ResolveEngine.java:729)
-    at org.apache.ivy.core.resolve.ResolveEngine.doFetchDependencies(ResolveEngine.java:792)
-    at org.apache.ivy.core.resolve.ResolveEngine.fetchDependencies(ResolveEngine.java:729)
-    at org.apache.ivy.core.resolve.ResolveEngine.doFetchDependencies(ResolveEngine.java:801)
-    at org.apache.ivy.core.resolve.ResolveEngine.fetchDependencies(ResolveEngine.java:729)
-    at org.apache.ivy.core.resolve.ResolveEngine.getDependencies(ResolveEngine.java:607)
-    at org.apache.ivy.core.resolve.ResolveEngine.resolve(ResolveEngine.java:250)
-    at org.apache.ivy.Ivy.resolve(Ivy.java:522)
-    at org.rapaio.jupyter.kernel.core.magic.dependencies.DependencyManager.resolve(DependencyManager.java:182)
-    at org.rapaio.jupyter.kernel.core.magic.handlers.DependencyHandler.evalLineResolve(DependencyHandler.java:210)
-    at org.rapaio.jupyter.kernel.core.magic.MagicHandler.eval(MagicHandler.java:36)
-    at org.rapaio.jupyter.kernel.core.magic.MagicEngine.eval(MagicEngine.java:83)
-    at org.rapaio.jupyter.kernel.core.RapaioKernel.handleExecuteRequest(RapaioKernel.java:186)
-    at org.rapaio.jupyter.kernel.channels.ShellChannel.lambda$bind$0(ShellChannel.java:52)
-    at org.rapaio.jupyter.kernel.channels.LoopThread.run(LoopThread.java:21)

-We understand that `jackson-core` package has a conflict.
-We can solve the conflict in multiple ways.

-We can choose the latest version through a conflict manager.
-The following would solve the problem:

-    %dependency /conflict-manager latest-time
-    %dependency /resolve

-We can choose a different strategy to select the version (through a different conflict manager), and there is even the possibility to load all the revisions in memory, which I would not advice, since you will not know what version of the library will be used at runtime.

-Another flexible option would be to configure a dependency override.
-If we don't want the latest revision for this specific package, we can simply instruct the resolve to choose a specific one.

-    %dependency /conflict-manager latest-revision
-    %dependency /override de.grundid.opendatalab:geojson-jackson:1.2
-    %dependency /resolve

-Dependency override is a flexible way to solve conflicts, but also is a way to do overrides in general, even if we do not have conflicts.

 ## Listing commands

 Now that we know what we can do, we have also a set of magic commands which allows one to inspect the current state of